By James F. Caccamo

 In 1909, with some prompting from James W. Ellsworth, the building was torn down.
 Part of the land was used as the site for the new parsonage for the Congregational Church.
 Soon after the Pentagon Building’s demise, Ellsworth remodeled the 1878 cheese warehouse built by Straight, and converted it into the Hudson Club House.

 Why mourn the loss of the Pentagon Building?
-After all, it was a huge, ungainly, three-storey building.
+After all, it was a huge, ungainly, three-story building.
 At the time of its demolition, it was a dreary mass of broken windows and peeling paint.
 The answer lies partly in the fact that the Pentagon Building was one of the structures that was constructed by Frederick W. Bunnell, the builder whose work can be seen today in the Brewster Mansion and the Congregational Church.
 The Pentagon would have given modern architectural historians some new perspectives of Bunnell’s work.

 Another factor to be considered is that the Pentagon was in fact a precursor to the shopping mall.
 It was a conglomerate of shops and businesses removed from the center of town.